Tips and points to consider for learning new vocabulary in IELTS.

 Collocations are important for writing and they are useful in the speaking section.
 They give your speech a smooth natural flow, but you have to know how to use them correctly.

-If you want to study them in more detail according to topic, then here is a very good online resource that you can use to study collocations online for free.
+If you want to study them in more detail according to the topic, then here is a very good online resource that you can use to study collocations online for free.
 Click here to study collocations online for free

 Any questions? leave a comment below.